dogweather/forkful/content/en/swift/files-and-io/reading-a-text-file.md

   \ logs,\u2026"
 lastmod: '2024-03-13T22:45:00.411552-06:00'
 model: gpt-4-1106-preview
-summary: "Reading a text file in Swift means grabbing the content from a file stored\
+summary: Reading a text file in Swift means grabbing the content from a file stored on disk.
-  \ on disk.
-Programmers do this to work with saved data like configurations, logs,\u2026"
 title: Reading a text file
 weight: 22
 ---